 Mayra Miranda is the administrative assistant at the Family Defense Center.
 She is a graduate from the University of Wisconsin-Madison, where she obtained a Bachelor of Arts degree in Gender and Women Studies and a certificate in Global Health.
 Prior to joining the Center, Mayra served as a health educator through the Chicago Health Corps AmeriCorps Program.
 She hopes to obtain a nursing degree in the near future.
 Mayra is fluent in Spanish and enjoys reading and traveling.

 Development and Communications Manager

-Connie Prater is a graduate of the University of Chicago, where she obtained a Bachelor of Arts degree in Spanish Language and Literature.
-Prior to joining the Center, she volunteered as a citizenship preparation class teacher and worked as Grants Manager at another Chicago nonprofit, where she was responsible for all facets of the organization’s grant portfolio and increased grant revenue by over 30% over three years.
+Connie Prater leads resource development and communications for the Center, including management of the organization’s institutional and individual giving campaigns, digital and print marketing, and special events.
+Prior to joining the Center, Connie was Grants Manager at Latinos Progresando, where she was responsible for all facets of the organization’s grant portfolio and increased grant revenue by over 30% over three years.
+Connie earned a Bachelor of Arts degree in Spanish Language and Literature from The University of Chicago in 2014.
 Connie is proficient in Spanish and enjoys cooking, going to concerts, and traveling.